FlanagG21/quantumgraphcoloring/docs/user_guide.rst

 .. code-block:: python
     quantumgraphcoloring.getColoringMatrix(k, key, G)

-to gets the n*k coloring matrix.
+to get the n*k coloring matrix.
     Args:
         k (int): the number of colors.
         key (list, optional):  a list of bits, in this case the key you wish to turn into the n*k coloring matrix G (list, optional): Adjacency matrix for the graph.
 Defaults to [[]].
     Returns:
         the n*k coloring matrix
-to get the coloring matrix

 The other way of getting a coloring is to use